Best Way to Sleep with Occipital Neuralgia: 4 Tips

 2. Turn off your screens

-turn off screens
+turn off your screens

 Many individuals stare at screens all day long, whether on their phone, computer, TV, tablet, or e-reader.
 Even if daily living needs to use displays, it’s crucial to give your brain and eyes a vacation from the harsh light of technology.
 The light from a computer screen might make patients with occipital neuralgia sensitive and worsen their headaches.